Asarum canadense

-Asarum canadense, commonly known as Canada wild ginger, Canadian snakeroot, and broad-leaved asarabacca, is a species of herbaceous, perennial plant.
+Asarum canadense, commonly known as Canada wild ginger, Canadian snakeroot, Indian Ginger, Coltsfoot, and Broad-Leaved Asarabacca, is a herbaceous, perennial plant.
+It should not be confused for Asarum reflexum, a closely related species, or Asarum acuminatum, a variety of A. canadense.

 It forms dense colonies in the understory of deciduous forests throughout its native range in eastern North America.
-It is protected as a threatened species in Maine.
+It is protected as a threatened species in Maine due to habitat loss.
+The species has been used by Native Americans for cooking and medicine, although recent research has suggested that compounds within the plant could cause negative health problems.